July 1, 2020

 In all situations, the System’s top investment goals are to protect the assets and keep investment risk as low as possible.
 After that, the goal is to make prudent investments to increase the size of the fund.
 Some examples:

-- Right now, TRS only has approximately 33 percent of its investments in the stock market.
-That’s low for a large public pension system.
+- Right now, TRS only has approximately 32.5 percent of its investments in the public equity markets, which is low for a large public pension system.

-- TRS has 27 percent of its assets in bonds, about 15 percent in real estate, 11 percent in private equity opportunities and about 10 percent in investments designed specifically to help lessen the effects of an economic downturn.
+- TRS has a diversified portfolio – 26 percent of its assets in bonds and income-related securities, about 15.7 percent in real estate, 13.4 percent in private equity opportunities and about 11.6 percent in investments designed specifically to help lessen the effects of an economic downturn.

 In its 81-year history, TRS has survived numerous economy-shattering events, including World War II and the resulting reconstruction of Europe and Asia, wars in Korea and Vietnam, oil supply crises in 1973 and 1979; runaway inflation in the 1970s and 1980s; numerous stock market “corrections”; the Iraqi invasion of Kuwait, the terrorist attacks of September 11, 2001 and five global health epidemics – SARS, Ebola, the Avian Flu, the Zika virus and the Swine Flu.